Electropolishing Stainless Steel

 Industry leading results

 New England Electropolishing is one of the few metal finishers in the United States to focus exclusively on electropolishing stainless steel.
-NEE is an industry leader serving a variety of industries such as medical device, semiconductor, laboratory, industrial, and food service.
+NEE is an industry leader serving a variety of industries such as medical devices, semiconductors, laboratories, industrial, and food service.

 In 1996 New England Electropolishing became one of the first metal finishers in the nation to achieve ISO 9001 registration.
 Our company is now both ISO 9001 and ISO 13485 certified as well as ITAR compliant.